- Gold Coast

 Standard metal-free device that is easy to clean, wear and adjust, Available with ball clasps for retention.
 Features alpha-numeric calibrating system for ease of calibration.

 This EO486 Medicare approved device offers superb patient comfort and satisfaction.
 Features visual indicator for advanced control.
-Less resets are needed with an 8mm range of calibration – also means reduced chair time improved therapeutic efficacy.
+Fewer resets are needed with an 8mm range of calibration – also means reduced chair time improved therapeutic efficacy.

 Dental Appliance vs CPAP